On 20 May 2018, the UK’s MoT laws underwent a major overhaul with significant consequences for classic car owners.

 5. Classic cars which didn’t need to be MoT tested before may now need to be

-Until the 20 May changes, most cars first registered before 1960 were exempt from the MoT laws.
-After 20 May, the 'substantially changed' rules will apply.
-So if you own a 1959 XK150 that's got a different engine in, you'll now need an MoT to be able to drive it on public roads.
+Until the 20 May 2018 changes, most cars first registered before 1960 were exempt from the MoT laws.
+Now, the ‘substantially changed’ rules apply.
+So if you own a 1959 XK150 that’s got a different engine in, you’ll now need an MoT to be able to drive it on public roads.

 Then again, if you own a 1959 XK150, why have you put a new engine in it anyway?